Pattullo Bridge: Closure and replacement

+The Pattullo Bridge had a number of issues, including not being seismically sound, having narrow lanes, and lacking barriers separating opposing traffic or pedestrians and cyclists.
+This created the need for a replacement.

+On July 31, 2008, TransLink opted to replace the Pattullo Bridge as a new tolled bridge rather than refurbish the aging structure.
+The Metro Vancouver Mayors' Council came to the same conclusion in June 2014, determining that the existing Pattullo Bridge would be demolished and replaced with a new, four-lane, tolled replacement bridge.

 During 2016, rehabilitation work was completed on the bridge deck to keep the bridge operational until the replacement is built.
 From May 2 to August 26, the bridge was reduced to one lane of traffic in each direction, with full bridge closures on selected days.
 The bridge reopened one month ahead of schedule, on August 29.

+The stal̕əw̓asəm Bridge fully opened in January 2026 and the Pattullo Bridge permanently closed to vehicular traffic on February 6, 2026.
+The Pattullo Bridge remained open to pedestrians and cyclists until February 16.